GStreamer/gstreamer/markdown/installing/building-from-source-using-meson.md

 gst-build contains a few notable scripts and directories:
 1. `meson.build` is the top-level build definition which will recursively configure all dependencies.
-It also defines some helper commands allowing you to have an uninstalled environment or easily update all git modules.
+It also defines some helper commands allowing you to have an uninstalled development environment or easily update all git repositories for various GStreamer modules.
-2. `submodules` is the location of the submodules.
+ 2. `subprojects/` is the directory containing GStreamer modules and and a selection of dependencies.

 ## Basic meson and ninja usage